shubham465/Node-project/README.md

-# How to run the backend
+# How to run the Project

 Do run the following command:
+ cd Backend
+ npm install
- cd Backend ( If you are not inside Backend folder ) npm run dev
+ npm run dev
+ This will run the server or backend.

+Now, to run the frontend, do the following : cd Frontend npm install npm run dev
-After you run the above command, it will start the server.
+ This will start the frontend
-If it gives error, provide your IP Address to me to get access to mongodob.